mdjasimuddim/My-Daily-Practice/My Daily Practise/React Js/UseEffect/main.md

 ## UseEffect Hook
 - working with side effects.

+## Responsibilites of React?
+- Render / re-render the UI & React to user Input/Actions.
+- Render the Jsx Code
+- Manage State & Props
+- React to Events/Input
+- Evaluating the State/Props Change

 ### Examples of side Effects
 - Fetching data from any api.
 - Updating the Dom